 Of course, it’s always best to stick together.
 However, in this case, we all had limited water supplies, meant to last the whole day and not overnight.
 It would be best if our friends could push onward to the summit (KM18) and then to the next water source at the KM16 campsite.
 We’d catch up to them the next day.

 For dinner, Mao and I shared a can of corned beef, some baby potatoes, and a couple of onions.
+I was shaking enough to take out the thermal blanket (the one that looks like tinfoil), but it wasn’t that cold: I was just frightened, like a dog scared of thunder.
 Thankfully, as the sun set, the weather stayed fair, and I finally, finally calmed down enough to fall into a long, uninterrupted sleep.

 Tuesday, April 16